British Family Who Made Unauthorized U.S.-Canada Border Crossing Has Been Deported

 A vacationing British family who crossed the U.S.-Canada border without authorization has been deported after spending nearly two weeks in federal detention, according to a lawyer for the family.

-Attorneys for the family said the family — four adults and three children — was en route back to the United Kingdom.
+Attorneys for the family said the four adults and three children were en route back to the United Kingdom.

 David, 30, and Eileen Connors, 24, say they were driving near Vancouver with the five others when they inadvertently crossed the border into the United States.
 They were intercepted by a U.S. Border Patrol agent and arrested.
-The Connors say they were were not given a chance to explain their mistake and when they requested to "simply turn around" and return to Canada, they were denied.
+The Connorses say they were were not given a chance to explain their mistake and when they requested to "simply turn around" and return to Canada, they were denied.

 The group was taken into custody in Washington state on Oct.
-3 and then on Oct.
+3 and then, on Oct.
 5, transferred across the country to the Berks Family Residential Center outside Reading, Pa., where they say they were "treated like criminals" under the supervision of Immigration and Customs Enforcement.
-The Connors complained that were held in cold and dirty quarters in conditions that contributed to their 3-month-old son becoming ill.
+The Connorses complained that they were held in cold and dirty quarters in conditions that contributed to their 3-month-old son becoming ill.

 U.S. Customs and Border Protection released a statement Wednesday giving its version of events.